top of page

 African chicken-peanut stew

-Peanut stew is traditionally West African with every nation having its own version and claiming to be the originator of the recipe.
+Peanut stew is traditionally West African, with every nation claiming to be the originator of its own version.
 History tells us that peanuts were brought to Africa around 1560 AD by the Spanish and Portuguese colonists.
-Soon after we have variations of this dish from Mali, Senegal, and Nigeria amongst other nations.
-Although history is important, this dish is just phenomenal.
+Soon after, we find variations of this dish in Mali, Senegal, Nigeria, and other nations.
+Although history is essential, this dish is just phenomenal.

 This version is based on a Malian recipe, tender chicken cooked in a stew of vegetables loaded with spinach and peanuts (butter and whole), and topped with fried potatoes.
 I loved the richness of the stew, its creamy texture and its spicy-sweet flavour.
 This is one of those dishes that everyone must try at least once.

-Marcus Samuelsson's cookbook is the original bible of African cuisine that has won practically every cookbook award that there is.
-Packed with recipes from across the continent, this cookbook is filled with wonderful authentic recipes.
+Marcus Samuelsson's cookbook is the original bible of African cuisine, having won virtually every cookbook award available.
+Packed with recipes from across the continent, this cookbook is filled with wonderful, authentic recipes.
 To me, this book is not just a collection of outstanding recipes, but a chef's love of his culture and origins.
-For those who are not familiar with the chef, he was adopted by Swedish parents from Ethiopia.
-He followed a culinary career and focussed on the cuisine of his origins.
+For those unfamiliar with the chef, he was adopted by Swedish parents from Ethiopia.
+He pursued a culinary career, focusing on the cuisine of his origins.

 For more recipes from this amazing cookbook, click here.